10-82 Charles Wellington10, John Wellington9, Andrew8, Samuel7, Samuel6, Jacob5, Samuel4, Benjamin3, Nathan2, Henry1

 September 1935, Doris started studies at the University of Western Ontario in

 London, Ontario.
-She boarded on Richmond Street near the University and received
+She boarded on

-3 meals a day.
-This was the usual
+Richmond Street near the University and received 3 meals a day.
+This was the usual in the 1930’s

-in the 1930’s since there were no student residences.
-Charles and Eva came to London to take
+since there were no student residences.

-her home about every three weeks, or she received a ride from others.
+or she received a ride from others.

 After